 During the meeting, Comal County Precinct 4 Commissioner Jen Crownover said she thinks a similar bond would pass in Comal County.

 “Comal County is very late to the party,” Crownover said.
 “I think if we were to do a straw poll at the moment, we would probably pass something by 70 percent or even 80 percent based on our neighbors’ results on an actual election.
-And I would certainly love to put that before the people and the voters.”
+And I would certainly love to put that before the people and

 She said it may be difficult passing a bond proposal due to statutory constraints on budget increases, since more than half of the county budget consists of unfunded mandates passed by the state government.